Skip to content

 $chat.merge(handles) method Merge several conversations into one time-ordered read view.

-$chat.adapter(name, factory) method Register a custom adapter (see below).
+$chat.adapter(name, factory) method Register a custom adapter.

 The handle returned by $chat.open: